michnhokn/kirby-cookie-banner/README.md

 > This plugin is provided free of charge & published under the permissive MIT License.
 If you use it in a commercial
 > project, please consider to [buy me a beer 🍺](https://buymeacoff.ee/michnhokn)

+## Compatability
+Starting with version `1.1.0` of this plugin, it is only compatible with Kirby 4.
+If you need to install this plugin for a Kirby 3 instance, please use version `1.0.9`.

 ## License

 [MIT](./LICENSE) License © 2020-PRESENT [Michael Engel](https://github.com/michnhokn)